iaifi/iaifi.github.io/phd-summer-school.md

 ## Apply

-**[Applications are now open](https://app.smartsheet.com/b/form/e8dcb6c8564a45d5a61cb0ecafec2bd4) for the 2025 IAIFI Summer School.
-The deadline to apply is February 7, 2025.**
+**Applications are now closed for the 2025 IAIFI Summer School.
+[Subscribe to our mailing list](http://mailman.mit.edu/mailman/listinfo/iaifi-news) to receive updates on future opportunities.**

 ## Accommodations